 into all areas of your life.
 Yoga is as much to do with the breathing and letting go as it is to do with the stretching and strengthening of muscles."

 Sophie brings to each of our Zenko Teacher Trainings her university level knowledge of practical based anatomy, human biomechanics and injuries.

 Over six years Sophie studied to become a qualified Osteopath, through a double degree in a Bachelor of Health Science, and a Bachelor of Applied Science.
-Throughout her study she began to develop not only a deep understanding, but also a deep passion for the human body, the way it moved, and especially the way it could move more optimally to minimise an individuals pain and maximize their bodies potential.
+Throughout her study she began to develop not only a deep understanding, but also a deep passion for the human body, the way it moved, and especially the way it could move more optimally to minimise an individuals pain and maximise their bodies potential.

 Sally Meredith (Elements Embodied & Partner Yoga)